 Although an early study, the results offer a new understanding of TRPA1’s role in cold exposure and provide impetus for further research into how this gene could be targeted to enhance the body’s protective response to cold.

 Susan Brain, Professor of Pharmacology in the Cardiovascular Division at King’s College London, said: ‘In response to cold weather the body seeks first and foremost to keep the core warm, which means retaining blood close to the centre and constricting blood supply to the skin.

 ‘Our findings highlight the crucial role TRPA1 plays in this physiological response and could pave the way to learn of new pathways that limit the adverse effects of exposure to cold, and potentially the whole body cooling process associated with hypothermia.’

 Professor Brain added: ‘Next steps are to build on these promising early findings to learn more about the extent of the role of other TRP receptors in the skin’s response to cold, especially as there is a large family of these temperature sensitive receptors and several of them have their own defined sensitivities to cold.
 Future research must also investigate the relationship between the vascular responses to cold exposure and the maintenance of skin and body temperatures.’

-Professor Peter Weissberg, Medical Director at the British Heart Foundation, which part-funded the research, said: ‘This study helps us to understand how and why our blood vessels contract and expand, and could help scientists develop treatments for many conditions where blood vessel or ‘vascular’ health is important, from Raynaud’s to heart failure.
+Professor Peter Weissberg, Medical Director at the British Heart Foundation, which part-funded the research, said: ‘This study helps us to understand how and why our blood vessels contract and expand, and could help scientists develop treatments for many conditions where blood vessel or ‘vascular’ health is important, from Raynaud’s to chilblains that need cream to diabetic foot complications to heart failure.

 ‘Any research that helps to explain the complicated processes that control the circulatory system may have wide reaching implications in the future, as vascular health is involved in so many different diseases.’